-Future President of the University of Ontario Institute of Technology, Steven Murphy, PhD, is renowned for his organizational and human behaviour expertise across business and industry.
+The President of the University of Ontario Institute of Technology, Steven Murphy, PhD, is renowned for his organizational and human behaviour expertise across business and industry.
 Even more notably, his dedication to equity, diversity and inclusiveness underscores every facet of how he lives his life.
 Beyond the lens of race and gender, he believes firmly in the diversity of thoughts and ideas.
-Holistically, his vision for UOIT is to be a real bastion for alternative ways of thinking about why diversity in all forms is important.
+Holistically, his vision for the university is to be a real bastion for alternative ways of thinking about why diversity in all forms is important.

-Previously, he spent more than a decade in progressive academic and leadership roles at Carleton University’s Sprott School of Business, most recently as Associate Dean, Research and External.
+Previously, he spent more than a decade in progressive academic and leadership roles at Carleton University’s Sprott School of Business, including Associate Dean, Research and External.
 During his tenure, he also served as Associate Dean, Research and Graduate Studies, Associate Professor, and Assistant Professor, and holds an esteemed record of academic achievement awards for his work examining the role of emotions in strategic decision-making, leadership and other organizational and human behaviours, as well as his insightful approach to teaching.

 Internationally, Dr. Murphy was named a Visiting Academic Fellow of the Business School at the University of Western Australia in 2010, and he has also taught MBA courses in China and the Middle East.
 He has published more than 110 papers, book chapters and technical reports.

-Dr. Murphy recently received his Institute of Corporate Directors Designation from the Directors of Education Program at the University of Toronto, Rotman School of Management.
+Dr. Murphy received his Institute of Corporate Directors Designation from the Directors of Education Program at the University of Toronto, Rotman School of Management.
 Growing up in a family run business and learning first-hand the value of working with people inspired his educational trajectory.
 He earned a Bachelor of Commerce (Honours) in Human Resource Management.
 Dr. Murphy enhanced his education with a Master in Management Studies (with Distinction) in the Management of Technology.
 Equipped with fundamentals in business and technology management, he addressed his passion for understanding human behaviour and emotions, and completed his Doctorate in Management, Organizational Behaviour, all at Carleton University.

 Industry Expertise (6)